danschmidt5189/yii-rest/README.md

 - What public params the controller looks for
 - What internal param the public param maps to
 - Where the controller looks for the public param.
 (E.g. GET, POST, ...)

+`RESTAdaptor::getRawActionParams()` parses the current request and returns the client parameters mapped to the attributes you specify in `RESTAdaptor::$interface`.

 ### Example: CustomersAdaptor.php